savinamdaris/SmarterTestingWithAI/bug_analysis/RiskBasedTestingReport/RiskBasedTestingReport.md

-# 🟢 Prompt-to-Outcome Mapping for Risk-Based Testing (Markets.com)
+# Risk-Based Testing

-This report demonstrates how to use LLM/AI prompts for risk-based testing, mapping each prompt to its input (from `bugs_example.csv`) and the resulting actionable outcome.
+This report demonstrates how to use AI prompts for risk-based testing, mapping each prompt to its input (from `bugs_example.csv`) and the resulting actionable outcome.
 Root cause patterns and bug density are visualized using Mermaid JS for compatibility with Git and markdown viewers.

 ---